trovdimi/wikilinks/README.md

 ### tableclassinserter.py ###
 The `tableclassinserter.py` script creates and populates the table `table_css_class`.
 After the css classes are extraced the `table_css_class_index.sql` script should be executed in order to create index structures.

-### heatmaps.py ###
-The `heatmaps.py` script uses the clickstream data and the link data to create heatmaps showing in which regions on screan links are places and consumed.